Grainne10/Pands-Project/README.md

 * [Geeksfor Geeks Histograms](https://www.geeksforgeeks.org/interpretations-of-histogram/) - Interpretations of Histograms.
 * [W3 Schools matplotlib](https://www.w3schools.com/python/matplotlib_pyplot.asp) - how to plot using matplotlib.
 * [W3Schools histograms](https://www.w3schools.com/python/matplotlib_histograms.asp) - how to plot histograms.
 * [Wikipedia Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) describes the linear relationship between x and y.
-It ranges from −1 to 1.
-If the value is close to +1 it implies that  if the data points are on a line as the x increases, the y also increases.
-If the value is close to – 1 , it implies a line where y increases while x decreases.
 * [Real Python](https://realpython.com/visualizing-python-plt-scatter/)- This articles shows you how to do a scatterplot and how to change shapes and colours.
 * [Facet Grids](https://www.geeksforgeeks.org/python-seaborn-facetgrid-method/) - I seen the idea for the facet grids in some of the research documents , particularly the Rpubs project above and I researched how to do it using geeksforgeeks.
 * [Box plots](https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/) -graphical representation of the distribution of a dataset.